 Some agents promise low fees, e.g. 0.5% of the selling price.
-But Harry Singh, estate agent at Henry Wiltshire Hayes, puts this figure in context: “The average house price in UB3 is, according to Zoopla, roughly £364,000.
+But our estate agents at Henry Wiltshire Hayes put this figure in context: “The average house price in UB3 is, according to Zoopla, roughly £364,000.
 0.5% of £364k is £1820.
 In other words, a seller would pay just £1820 to sell their house.
 While that sounds like a bargain, it’s important to remember that you get what you pay for.
 A 0.5% estate agent cannot afford to do a thorough job – to make a living, he would have to split his time across numerous sales, giving the minimum attention to each.
 Sellers are usually better off paying a slightly higher rate – they usually get a better standard of service and end up with more money in their pockets.”

 How do London estate agents decide what percentage to charge as a fee?

 The higher the price of the house, the more responsibility attached to the sale.
 More work will have to be put into marketing it and connecting with the right buyer.
 This is why an agent’s percentage often increases with the price of the property.